 - 13.1 It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis, and at least every 2 years or if any new technologies are introduced.
 Recommendations for any amendments should be reported to the DPO. - 13.2 The Trust will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.

 14. Enquiries

-14.1 Further information can be found in the Online Safety policy and the Data Protection Policy.
+14.1 Further information can be found in the Data Protection Policy.